mpolednik/mpolednik.github.io/about.md

 layout: page
 title: About
 ---

-Software Engineer @ Red Hat, oVirt developer.
+Software engineer @ Red Hat.
+Linux geek working on virtualization, containers & performance.
+Home automation, IoT fan.
+AI/ML enthusiast (self driving!).

 This is a personal blog.
 The opinions expressed here represent my own and not those of my employer.